SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

 \textbf{Air Quality:} We now consider a setting where a government agency wants to record air quality and notify the public.
 However, it wants to evaluate a target policy on a limited informative dataset before full deployment.
 We perform this experiment on real-world dataset \textit{Air-Quality} from UCI datasets \citep{de2008field}.
 The dataset consists of $1500$ samples (actions) with each sample $a$ having feature $\bx(a)\in\mathbb{R}^{6}$ and their air quality value.
-We fit a weighted least square estimate to the original dataset and get an estimate of $\btheta^*$ and $\bSigma_*$.
-We generate the reward using this $\btheta^*$ and $\bSigma_*$.
-Then we use \sp\ and other baselines (which do not know $\btheta^*$ and $\bSigma_*$) to generate the informative dataset to evaluate the target policy and this experiment is shown in \Cref{fig:linear-expt} (Right) \Cref{fig:linear-expt3} (Bottom-Right) shows that \sp\ MSE decreases faster than other baselines as the number of rounds increases.
+Similar to red wine dataset we estimate of $\btheta_*$ and $\bSigma_*$.
+Then we use \sp\ and other baselines (which do not know $\btheta_*$ and $\bSigma_*$) to generate the informative dataset to evaluate the target policy and this experiment is shown in \Cref{fig:linear-expt} (Bottom-right).
+Observe that \sp's MSE decreases faster than other baselines as the number of rounds increases.